rogerhmar/OTEL-NDC-2024/README.md

 ### Task T1: Reducing noise
 * Locate the tracing RequestFilter in [SetupOpentelemetry.cs](./source/example/SetupOpentelemetry.cs)
 * Send request to the [http://localhost:5000/remove](http://localhost:5000/remove)
-* Update the request filter (input to AddElementsOpenTelemetry) to remove this endpoint
+* Update the request filter (input to SetupOpentelemetry) to remove this endpoint
 * Verify in Tempo that you succeeded.

 ### Task T2: Use the API and understand the delay in the execution
 * send requests to the APIs
   * [http://localhost:5000/parallel](http://localhost:5000/parallel)
   * [http://localhost:5000/serial](http://localhost:5000/serial)
 * It is easy understand what is causing the delay?
-Check if you understand it in [Tempo](http://localhost:3000/goto/2uq52zUSg?orgId=1)
+Check if you understand it in `Tempo`
 * Find out why tracing is missing in `ThisNeedsToBeTraced`.
 Note that you need to start the activity, not only create it.

 ### Task T3: Use the API and get exceptions